-Despite this laudable funding support from the Australian Government, the Universal Access funding model is seriously flawed, resulting in a lack of national uniformity of funding.
+Despite this laudable funding support from the Australian Government, the Universal Access funding model is seriously flawed, resulting in a lack of national uniformity.

-Since the inception of the agreement in November 2008 via the Council of Australian Governments (COAG), each State/Territory Government has taken a different approach to implementation, producing grossly inequitable outcomes for children, families and service providers across the country.
-For example, services in New South Wales and Western Australia receive very little or no funding as a result of state government intervention in the distribution of Universal Access funding.
+Since the inception of the agreement in November 2008 via the Council of Australian Governments (COAG), each State/Territory Government has taken a different approach to implementation.
+This has resulted in grossly inequitable outcomes for children, families and service providers across the country.